manuel-munoz-aguirre/PyHIST/docs/parameters.md

 ---

-# Graph-based segmentation parameter tuning examples:
+# Graph-based segmentation parameter tuning examples
 ## K-const<a name="kconst"></a>
 The _k_ constant is used by the graph segmentation algorithm to set a scale of observation.
 Setting a high value of k will lead to the algorithm detecting segments of a large size, while lowering it will result in a finer region segmentation.
 Here, we show an animated example of increasing the value of `--k-const` up to the default of 10000.
 As the value increases, the regions detected as a single unit are larger.
 Further details on the specific meaning of this parameter are available in the graph segmentation method [paper](http://people.cs.uchicago.edu/~pff/papers/seg-ijcv.pdf).
 We find that the default value of _k_ tends to work well for many types of WSIs.